Innovation that puts customers first

 It was a big day for T-Mobile.
 The iPhone X had just gone on sale and millions of eager consumers logged on to purchase Apple’s iconic smartphone.
 Some of the wireless carriers’ websites couldn’t keep up with the surge in traffic.
 T-Mobile’s site wasn’t one of them.

 Brendan Aye, a platform architect at T-Mobile, took notice of the waiting list just to access the websites of its competitors.
 “We were able to stay 100% available during the entire iPhone launch.
-We sold a large number of iPhone Xs and iPhone 8s in large part due to the abilities that [Tanzu Application Service] gave us.”
+We sold a large number of iPhone Xs and iPhone 8s in large part due to the abilities that [Tanzu Platform] gave us.”

-A successful iPhone launch is just one of the results of T-Mobile’s decision to move some of its most critical production applications to Tanzu Application Service.
+A successful iPhone launch is just one of the results of T-Mobile’s decision to move some of its most critical production applications to Tanzu Platform.
 It was all part of a larger transformation effort T-Mobile began in 2015 and that continues today.
 The ultimate goal is to provide T-Mobile customers the best user experience possible through engaging, high-performing software, and propel T-Mobile to the head of the wireless carrier market.

 Putting customers first